Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Experiments

-\paragraph{Quantitative Evaluation} As shown in \cref{tab:quantitative_evaluation}, all models achieve consistent improvements across all evaluation metrics after fine-tuning on our \textit{Olbedo} dataset.
+\paragraph{Quantitative Evaluation} As shown in \cref{tab:quantitative_evaluation}, the methods fine-tuned on \textit{Olbedo} achieve consistent improvements across all evaluation metrics.
+NIID-Net improves from 12.782 to 16.152 in PSNR, from 0.549 to 0.594 in SSIM, and from 0.793 to 0.769 in LPIPS.
 Intrinsic Image Diffusion achieves PSNR, SSIM, and LPIPS improvements of 10.6\%, 7.7\%, and 12.5\%, respectively.
-Marigold-IID-Appearance shows the largest gains, with PSNR increasing by 68.6\%, SSIM by 12.2\%, and LPIPS decreasing by 22.0\%.
-For RGB$\leftrightarrow$X, PSNR increases by approximately 17.8\%, SSIM by 9.3\%, and LPIPS decreases by 12.5\%.
-These results demonstrate that fine-tuning, even with a small dataset using LoRA, substantially improves both the pixel-level accuracy and perceptual quality of single-view outdoor albedo predictions.
+Marigold-IID-Appearance shows the largest gain in PSNR, increasing by 68.6\%, together with a 12.2\% increase in SSIM and a 22.0\% decrease in LPIPS.
+For RGB$\leftrightarrow$X, PSNR increases by 17.8\%, SSIM by 9.3\%, and LPIPS decreases by 12.5\%, yielding the best overall performance among all compared methods.
+Although IntrinsicAnything and Colorful Diffuse are evaluated only with their released pretrained checkpoints, they provide additional reference points for cross-method comparison.
+Overall, these results demonstrate that fine-tuning on \textit{Olbedo}, even with a small dataset and lightweight LoRA adaptation, substantially improves both the pixel-level accuracy and perceptual quality of single-view outdoor albedo predictions.

-\paragraph{Qualitative Evaluation} As shown in \cref{fig:matrixcity}, the pretrained RGB$\leftrightarrow$X model demonstrates the best performance in shading removal compared to the other two pretrained models, benefiting from training on larger datasets.
-However, this comes at the cost of losing fine details.
-Flattened, indoor-style texture are observed in all the pretrained models.
-The fine-tuned models exhibit noticeable visual improvements, effectively reducing shading artifacts for Marigold-IID-Appearance and Intrinsic Image Diffusion.
-In addition, the colors align more closely with ground truth albedo, and more details are recovered, such as vehicles, lane lines, and building textures.
-Overall, the fine-tuned RGB$\leftrightarrow$X achieves the best qualitative performance, consistent with the quantitative results reported in \cref{tab:quantitative_evaluation}.